01

 The visual system bridges Eastman’s roots in materials science with consumer-scale storytelling.
 Type, color, and a disciplined photography direction give the system enough range to carry both product-spec pages and brand-led campaigns.

-Sub-brands like Naia™ Renew adopt the parent system without breaking it — distinct color and tone for the consumer-facing fiber line, but typography, navigation, and page architecture stay anchored to Eastman.com.
-New business units can come online without rebuilding the chrome.
+Sub-brands like Naia™ Renew adopt the parent system without breaking it: distinct color and tone for the consumer-facing fiber line, but typography, navigation, and page architecture stay anchored to Eastman.com.
+New business units can come online without rebuilding from scratch.

 Information architecture